University of Wyoming Round Robin

 PERSONAL BACKGROUND/INTRODUCTION

 I debated for four years at Marquette University High School in Milwaukee, Wisconsin.
 Go Packers/Brewers/Bucks!
-In college, I debated for four years at Michigan State University, earning three first round bids and a semifinals appearance at the NDT.
+In college, I debated for four years at Michigan State University, earning three first-round bids and a semifinals appearance at the NDT.

 More generally, any given debate can get in-depth quickly, so you should be careful with acronyms/intricacies if you think that your strategy is really innovative or requires a deep understanding of your specific mechanism.
-Teams sometimes get so deep in the weeds researching their business that they forget to provide basic explanation for the argument's context/history/background.
+Teams sometimes get so deep in the weeds researching their business that they forget to provide a basic explanation for the argument's context/history/background.
 Instead, they jump into the most advanced part of the topic.
 If something is creative, that's an issue because it's likely the judge's first time hearing it.

 Everyone says it and almost no one means it, but I think that you should debate what you care about/what interests you/what you're good at doing.
 In other words, put me in the "big-tent" camp.
 All of the stuff below is too long and shouldn't impact your debating (maybe besides the meta issues section).
-It really is just my thoughts (vs a standard), and is only included to offer insight into how I see debate.
+It really is just my thoughts (vs. a standard), and is only included to offer insight into how I see debate.

 META ISSUES/ABBREVIATED PHILOSOPHY/STRIKE CARD ESSENTIAL

 2. College debate made me more oriented to tech than truth.
-In my experience as a debater and judge, ignorance of tech resulted in a callous dismissal of arguments as “bad” and increased judge intervention to determine what is “correct” instead of what was debated in-round and executed more effectively.
+In my experience as a debater and judge, ignorance of tech resulted in a callous dismissal of arguments as “bad” and increased judge intervention to determine what is “correct” instead of what was debated in the round and executed more effectively.
 That said, truth is a huge bonus, and being on the right side makes your task of being technically proficient easier because you can let logic/evidence speak a little for you.

 5. I hold debaters to a high standard for making an argument.
-Any claim should be supported with a warrant, evidence and impact on my decision.
+Any claim should be supported with a warrant, evidence, and impact on my decision.
 Use early speeches to get ahead on important questions.
-For instance, I won’t dismiss something like “Perm do Both,” but I think the argument would be bolstered by a reason why the perm is preferable in the 2AC (i.e. how it interacts with the net-benefits) instead of saving those arguments for the 1AR/2AR.
+For instance, I won’t dismiss something like “Perm do Both,” but I think the argument would be bolstered by a reason why the perm is preferable in the 2AC (i.e. how it interacts with the net benefits) instead of saving those arguments for the 1AR/2AR.
 By the way, you should consider this point my way out in post-rounds where you're like "but I said X...It was right here!"
-For me, if something is important enough to win/lose a debate, you should spend a significant amount of time there, connect and make sure your claim is *completely* and *thoughtfully* warranted.
+For me, if something is important enough to win/lose a debate, you should spend a significant amount of time there, connect, and make sure your claim is *completely* and *thoughtfully* warranted.

 6. All debates have technical mistakes, but not all technical mistakes are equal or irreversible.
 Given those assumptions, the best rebuttals recognize flaws and make “even if” statements/explain why losing an argument does not mean they lose the debate.
 I think debaters fold too often on mistakes.
-Just because you dropped a theory argument doesn’t mean you cannot cross-apply an argument from another theory argument, politics or T to win.
+Just because you dropped a theory argument doesn’t mean you cannot cross-apply an argument from another theory argument, politics, or T to win.

-9. Things people don't do enough:
+8. Things people don't do enough:

-b) Give links labels (i.e our "docket crowdout link" or "our bipart link"
+b) Give links labels (i.e. our "docket crowdout link" or "our bipart link")

 d) Call out new arguments - I don't have sympathy if you *wish* you said no impact in the 2AC.
 There are times that I wish it existed, but there isn't and can't be a 3AC.
 I will say that for mostly pragmatic reasons, I'm not to the point of reviewing every new 1AR argument.
 I'll protect the 2NR for the 2AR, but you have to do the work before that.

-10. Random (likely to change) college topic thoughts:
+9. Random (likely to change) topic thoughts:

 GENERIC DISPOSITIONS